kfchou/kfchou.github.io/_posts/2024-10-26-uv-virtual-env-tools.md

     ```
     But both tools allow you do update all dependencies easily.
 * 👍 uv replaces pipx.
 Pipx is used to "install and run Python applications in isolated environments".
 The apps are also added to your PATH variable.
 Both tools have similar syntaxes for this task, but uv is much faster.
-* 👍 uv replaces pyenv.
-Uv does a phenomenal job at virtual environment management and outperforms all other options.
+* 👍 uv replaces pyenv. uv does a phenomenal job at virtual environment management and outperforms all other options.

 This last point intrigues me, so let's dive in and see why.